Updated 16 April 2026

 Start a new trial with a different email

 As a last resort, you can create a new trial account with a different email address.
-You would lose your existing site design, but you could rebuild it faster the second time using what you learned.
+You would lose your existing site design, but you could rebuild it faster the second time.
 This gives you another full 14 days.

 Squarespace frequently runs promotions offering 10% to 20% off annual plans.
 These often coincide with the end of your trial.
-If you received a discount code in the extension email or saw a promotion on the Squarespace site, use it when upgrading.
+If you received a discount code in the extension email, use it when upgrading.

 Free Trials Across Website Builders